lnadi17/richbox/README.md

 # Richbox

 Richbox is a hardware prototype created during Arduino course.
-It is some kind of a piggy bank, but it can count the value of coins inside, set goals and unlock itself when the goal is reached.
-It is set up via bluetooth, which includes setting a password for manual unlocking, setting a goal (either a coin value or a specific date), and accessing information.
+It functions as a piggy bank, but it can count the value of coins inside, set savings goals and unlock itself when the goal is reached.
+It is set up via bluetooth, which includes setting a password for manual unlocking, setting a goal (either a coin value or a target date), and accessing information.

 <img src="renders/box_full_front.png" width="400"><img src="renders/box_full_back.png" width="400">